Stellantis issues second Jeep fire recall, tells owners to park away from structures

 The repair

-Dealers will replace both the front passenger and driver’s seat belt assemblies free of charge.
+Dealers will update the corresponding software free of charge.

 Is your vehicle a part of this recall?